Petite France, Strasbourg: Pflanzbad, Mühlenplan, Gedeckte Brücken

 The Petite France district did not emerge as an urban entity until the 20th century.
 Originally, the term "Little France" was reserved for the dam that separates the Spitzmühlen Canal from the shipping canal.
 Up until the 19th century, the three units that make up the district today were called in Alsatian dialect "Am Pflanzbad", "Der Mühlenplan" and "Bei den Gedeckten Brücken".

 In the 13th century, the Rue du Bain-aux-Plantes, the main street of the quarter, was known as Glanzhof, in the 15th century it became the Pflanzhof, and later the Pflanzbad.
 This designation referred to a public bathhouse (No. 22) in which women underwent a bath treatment with fragrant and beneficial herbs.

 The "Mühlenplan" still corresponds to the Rue des Moulins, which is sometimes also called the mill quarter.
-Petite France is therefore not a historical district in the narrower sense, but a picturesque district that emerged with its narrow alleys of half-timbered houses on the banks of the Ill and was not very popular at the time because of the tanneries (white and red tanners) and the associated smells.
+The Petite France is therefore not a historical district in the narrower sense, but a picturesque district that emerged with its narrow alleys of half-timbered houses on the banks of the Ill and was not very popular at the time because of the tanneries (white and red tanners) and the associated smells.
 In addition to the tanners and mill owners, poor fishermen, executioners and prostitutes also lived here.
 Due to the poverty, many houses were built in half-timbered construction.
 The origin goes back to the 16th century.